 1. Do not call your child on a cell phone.

-2. For information, call the District office at 650-312-7700.
-We will make every effort to have individuals available to answer your questions.
-In the event phones are not operating, information will be broadcast through local radio and TV stations.
+2. Please do not call the office, as it deters our office staff from attending fully to the emergency and taking care of our students.
+We will make every effort to notify you of actions that we are taking, and have individuals available at the front gates to answer your questions.
+In the event phones are not operating, information will be broadcast through School Messenger, or the local radio and TV stations.

 3. Information updates will be broadcast at regular determined intervals not more than every three hours.

 4. We will determine, with local emergencies agencies, the safest course of action for your child’s well-being.
 Sometimes, it is not safe or feasible to pick up your child where you usually pick them up.

 5. Please be aware that for the safety of your child, we will take precautions to make sure that your child is released with proper identification and documentation.

 6. Please make sure to keep your child’s emergency information up to date.

 In case of emergency, civic disaster or natural event such as a power outage that might affect the operations of our schools, tune to the following radio and TV stations for the most current information:

 District Educational Services.
 Center: 1170 Chess Drive, Foster City CA 94404